Register to get access to free programming courses with interactive exercises

 Arrangement of elements in the grid CSS: Layout on the Grid

-In one of the first lessons, we mentioned that all Grid-lines have ordinal numbers.
-Each Grid-line has 2 values: a number for counting from left to right and a number for counting from right to left.
 And in the latter case, the numbers have a negative value.
-Let's see how it looks like on the example of a regular grid.
+Let's see what it looks like on the example of a regular grid:

 Grid line numbering

-These numbers can be used to bind elements to specific Grid-lines.
-Note that when using Grid we we focus much less on notions like the width and heights of elements.
-These two characteristics are now left to the columns and rows.
-The size of the element inside the grid depends on them.
+We can use these numbers to bind elements to specific grid lines.
+Note that when using Grid we focus much less on notions like the width and heights of elements.

 Let's go back to the example from the last lesson.
-We implemented a 12-column grid with three elements inside.
+We implemented a 12-column grid with three elements inside:

-• grid-row-start — indicates the initial horizontal Grid-line of the element's location.
+• grid-row-start — indicates the initial horizontal grid line of the element's location

-• grid-row-end — indicates the final horizontal Grid-line the property specifies before which row to place the element.
+• grid-row-end — indicates the final horizontal grid-line the property specifies before which row to place the element

 .grid-header {